ShaynaHuang0120/2022Spring_Finals/Final Report.md

 From the histogram plots above, we can tell that the Lap Proportion distributions of the higher-ranking results are more evenly distributed across the entire race than the lower-ranking results.

-The differences are statistically significant given the significance level of 0.05 for some pit stop order, including the first pit of total 2 pit stops and the all three pits of the total 3 pit stops.
+The differences are statistically significant given the significance level of 0.05 for some pit stop orders, including the first pit of a total of 2 pit stops and all three pits of the total 3 pit stops.
 Here are the statistics for each data group.

 ![](https://i.imgur.com/EiEiMJ1.png)